Sometimes it is the same thing!

 At F4L Triathlon Coaching our coaches work very hard to promote a team atmosphere.
 It showed on Sunday.
 As one athlete was lying prone on the deck others were sprinting (yes Dr Stack really can sprint!) to help out.

 One athlete took the bikes to one side.
 Others kept some of the juniors out of the way.
-We luckily had another parent following us in IMG_20160305_124719their car.
+We luckily had another parent following us in their car.
 I also know that most of the athletes have communicated with their team mate through out the day.
 It was one of those occasions that made me very very proud of what we have at F4L Triathlon Coaching…

 … a Team.